FAQs

 classroom participation

-Without support, what starts as a “small speech issue” can turn into:
+Without support, what starts as a “small speech issue” may turn into:

 persistent difficulty with sounds like /r/, /s/, /l/